USER MANUAL BP409C BEKO

 VERY IMPORTANT!

 Please do not install or use your portable air conditioner before you have carefully read this manual.
-Please keep this instruction manual for an eventual product warranty and for future reference.
+Please keep this instruction manual for any product warranty and for future reference.

 Warning:

 Do not use means to accelerate the defrosting process or to clean, other than those recommended by the manufacturer.
-The appliance shall be stored in a room without continuously operating ignition sources (for example: open flames, an operating gas appliance or an operating electric heater.
+The appliance shall be stored in a room without continuously operating ignition sources (for example: open flames, an operating gas appliance, or an operating electric heater).
 Do not pierce or burn.
-Be aware the refrigerants may not contain an odor.
+Be aware that refrigerants may not contain an odor.

-Appliance shall be installed, operated and stored in a room with a floor area larger than Xm^2 .
+The appliance shall be installed, operated, and stored in a room with a floor area larger than Xm2.

 1 Safety awareness